 Exceptions to the Rule

-Exceptions to the “rules” above for tipping in Germany are any kind of fast-food restaurant such as McD’s, Subway and the like where it is counter service.
+The “rules” above for tipping in Germany don’t apply in any kind of fast-food restaurant such as McD’s, Subway and the like where it is counter service.
 There you would never tip.

 For chain restaurants such as Vapiano and similar concepts, known in Germany as Systemgastronomie, where they have a cashless, cafeteria-style ordering system and you pay at the till at the end, it is also not expected to tip.
 The logic being, tip for what exactly, if nobody has been your personal server, waiter or bar tender.